AiClub-UJ/Git.tutorial/README.md

 - Learn the commands used in Git.
 - Share code with others and collaborate on programming projects.

-Target audience: Members of the Artificial Intelligence Club.

-Level: Beginner.

-Capacity per batch: 50 students.

-Duration: 2 days (online), with two batches conducted within the two days.
+# Information about the program.
+The program is presented by Dr. Saud Al-Sharif.

+Target Audience: The target audience for this program is specifically aimed at members of the Artificial Intelligence Club who have a beginner level of knowledge in the field.

+Capacity: The program can accommodate a maximum of 50 students per batch.

+Duration: The program is designed to span over 2 days, conducted entirely online.
+During these two days, two separate batches will be conducted to ensure comprehensive coverage.

-Incentives: Certified certificates will be provided by the Student Activities Unit.
+Incentives: As a form of recognition, certified certificates will be provided to all participants upon successful completion of the program.
+These certificates will be issued by the Student Activities Unit, validating the participants' engagement and achievement